 2025 Race Report

-Well, that's a wrap on another Jura fell race - our third as organisers.
-We've more or less got the hang of things now, so everything went fairly smoothly from our perspective.
+Well, that's a wrap on another Jura fell race.
+After three years we've more or less got the hang of things now, so everything went quite smoothly from our perspective.

 -